cloudify-cosmo/cloudify-gcp-plugin/docs/types.rst

     This describes allowed traffic directed to either the whole of the specified network, or to Instances specified by matching tags.

+.. admonition:: Deprecated
+    :class: warning

+    please use :cfy:node:`cloudify.gcp.nodes.FirewallRule` instead.

     .. cfy:node:: cloudify.gcp.nodes.SecurityGroup

-    *Deprecated* please use a ``FirewallRule`` instead.

         A virtual SecurityGroup.
         Google Cloud Platform has no entity equivalent to a Security Group on AWS or OpenStack, so as a convenience Cloudify includes a virtual one.
         It is implemented behind the scenes using a specially constructed tag and a number of FirewallRules.

 .. cfy:node:: cloudify.gcp.nodes.Route